nref/BrowseRouter/README.md

 - Full regular expressions are specified by wrapping it in /'s.
 - The domain _and_ path are used in the Url comparison.
 - The regular expression syntax is based on the Microsoft .NET implementation.

-### Sources

-Wildcards and full regular expressions may also be used to match source window titles.

 ## Logs